 What else are we doing?

-As an interim measure until we win the campaign, we are working with King’s College London to develop an interest-free loan scheme to prevent families getting into debt.
+As an interim measure until we win the campaign, we are working with King’s College London to develop an interest-free payment plan to enable families to pay for citizenship applications without getting into debt.

 We are also working with schools to support them to engage parents and create best practice with supporting children to gain citizenship.